 Learning and growth: Our interns have shared that the most amazing part is the level of support and mentoring we offer.
 Our team is always a text or call away if you get stuck or have any questions.
 You’re part of a supportive and open-minded group of global health professionals, providing each other with feedback and seeking continuous growth.

-→ The 4-month internship is remote, from Tuesday 2 May until Thursday 31 August 2023 (including a two-week vacation).
+→ The 4-month internship is remote, from Monday 8 January until Friday 3 May 2024 (including a two-week vacation).

 How to apply

 - Your CV (2 pages max) as a pdf;

 - A cover letter (as a pdf, 1 page max) tailored to Alanda, where you tell us why you want to do your internship with us, and some interesting things about you that don’t fit in your CV.
 Let us know why we are a good match and how your skills are added value to our team and our projects.

 Application deadline: Sunday 26 November 2023 (23.59 CET).

 *Apply as soon as possible!
 Applications will be reviewed on a rolling basis.
 Due to previous large amounts of applications, we will close the application form as soon as we have 150 candidates.*

 You’ll find all our Frequently Asked Questions here.